 Willamette is featured in the 2015 Fiske Guide to Colleges, which highlights the country's best and most interesting colleges and universities.
 Willamette's professors get "high marks for being amazing, engaging and supportive."

-The Corporation for National and Community Service named Willamette to the 2012 Higher Education Community Service Honor Roll with Distinction.
+The Corporation for National and Community Service named Willamette to the 2014 Higher Education Community Service Honor Roll.
 In 2009, Willamette was one of only six colleges and universities nationwide to earn the Presidential Award, the honor roll's highest award.
-Willamette students, faculty and staff volunteer about 149,000 hours annually.
+Willamette students, faculty and staff volunteer about 67,000 hours annually.